Feb 27, 2020

-EU MDR Vigilance Reporting Requirements and MEDDEV 2.12-1 Rev 8: What Has Changed?
+EU MDR Vigilance Reporting Requirements and MEDDEV 2.12-1 Rev 8

-Important: Since the new EU MDR will become mandatory for all postmarket activities beginning May 26, 2021, medical device manufacturers need to ensure that their procedures are updated and employees responsible for vigilance reporting are trained on the change in reporting timeline.
+Important: The EU MDR postmarket surveillance (PMS) requirements have been applicable since May 26, 2021 for all medical devices sold in the EU regardless of a device’s MDR CE Marking status.
+Medical device manufacturers need to ensure that their procedures are updated and employees responsible for vigilance reporting are trained on the change in reporting timeline.

 What About MEDDEV 2.12-1 Rev 8?

-MEDDEV 2.12-1 Rev 8 was published in January 2013 and provides guidance to medical device manufacturers on market surveillance.
+MEDDEV 2.12-1 Rev 8 provides guidance to medical device manufacturers on market surveillance.
 It continues to be the primary guidance document for vigilance reporting, even with the implementation of the new EU MDR and IVDR.
 However, Article 87 of the new EU MDR and Article 82 of the EU IVDR have shortened the timeline for vigilance reporting of serious incidents that did not lead to death or serious deterioration in health from 30 to 15 days.
-Because these regulations take precedence, it is anticipated that the guidance will soon be updated to be consistent with the new vigilance reporting requirements.
+Because these regulations take precedence, it is anticipated that the guidance will be updated to be consistent with the new vigilance reporting requirements.

 Any serious incident that occurs with a device that is not in the EU market and did not lead to a Field Safety Corrective Action (FSCA) is still not reported through vigilance in the EU.